TatianaMakunike111/TatianaMakunike111/README.md

 👋 Hello World!
 I'm Tatiana
-- 👀 I’m interested in Quality Assurance and Data
 -
 🔧 Building the future one commit at a time.
 🌐 Exploring the digital wilderness and crafting elegant solutions.